santisbon/icloud-flatpak/README.md

   - iCloud Find My

 - Uses Epiphany (GNOME Web) browser with WebKit engine for full iCloud compatibility
-- Each service runs in application mode with isolated profiles
+- Each service runs in application mode with a shared profile (log in once, access all services)
 - Native desktop integration with proper icons and categories

 ## Prerequisites